 However, if you are purchasing the STL files with a view in mind to sell the output, raw or finished?
 This will require a commercial license.

-Unique Build Infomation:
+Unique Build Information:

-Highlighting where sanding is needed.
+Highlighting where on the FMA cosplay sword build sanding is needed.

 As I fit together every model to ensure there are no surprises, some areas will have been lightly sanded.
 First, the bottom of the blade is likely to have been worked on to check the fit together with the rods.